-Drafts of this Plan were reviewed by CMAP staff and the Citizens' Advisory Committee before it was offered for public comment from [date] to [date], the federally required 45-day comment period.
+Drafts of this Plan were reviewed by CMAP staff and the Citizens' Advisory Committee before it was offered for public comment from August 21, 2023 to October 6, 2023, the federally required 45-day comment period.
 During the public comment period, CMAP circulated the draft Plan to transportation agencies, community and civic organizations, municipal and county officials, and the general public using multiple communications channels.
 CMAP welcomes input on this Plan and suggestions for improving its public engagement.
-Public input received during the comment period was reviewed by CMAP staff, who responded to every commenter and amended the final draft as needed.
-This Public Participation Plan will be submitted to the CMAP Board for adoption in January 2024 and will be reviewed periodically for relevant updates.
+This Public Participation Plan was approved by the MPO Policy Committee in January 2024 and will be reviewed periodically for relevant updates.